bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-04-08 17:03 Tuesday

 Check out the WIP on zombies branch, trying to fix the target table in result editor view

+## 2014-04-09 10:19 Wednesday

+- [ ] Move the TA consuitant bands to the database -- please can we have taxonomies?